Congratulations Marc! Absolutely beautiful and honored by the binding.

 About Collin and his "Pressbengel" (Introduction to 1st edition)

-Note: The biographical information given in this introduction is undergoing serious revision to reflect all that was learned since spring 2013 and has been shared in posts to this blog.
-A new edition is in preparation, but for more about Ernst and his family read here.
+Note: The biographical information given in this introduction underwent serious revision to reflect all that was learned since spring 2013, much of it shared in posts to this blog.
+The new introduction is available here, and for more about Ernst and his family read here.

 Ernst Collin (1886 -1942) was a writer whose father, the well-known Berlin-based bookbinder Georg Collin (1851–1918), occasionally provided bookbinding lessons to Prince Heinrich, the brother of later Kaiser Wilhelm II, during the winters between 1873 and 1875.
 It was tradition in the royal family that all princes learn a trade.
 The elder Collin was also very involved in training women to become full-fledged bookbinders.
 Because of this paternal connection with the trade, Ernst maintained a strong affinity for bookbinding, demonstrated by his publications about and for the bookbinding trade.
 Among them are Vom guten Geschmack und von der Kunstbuchbinderei (1914), a treatise about aesthetics and fine binding included in a monograph about the Spamersche Buchbinderei, Leipzig; Deutsche Einbandkunst (1921), the catalog to the Jakob Krause Bund’s exhibition; and the Bund’s newsletter, Die Heftlade (1922–24).
 The Jakob-Krause-Bund, a precursor to Meister der Einbandkunst (MDE, the German association of masters of the art of binding) , included some of the most influential German binders of the late 19th and early 20th century, among them Paul Adam, Otto Dorfner, Paul Kersten, and Franz Weiße.
 Collin also authored Buchbinderei für den Hausbedarf ([1915]) and Paul Kersten (1925), the latter a biography of one of the most seminal German fine bookbinders, whose Der Exakte Bucheinband (1923) helped define German fine binding.
 A steadily growing "work-in-progress" bibliography of his writings can be found here - note, all are in German.
 Links to content online are included when available but may not be available in your country for DRM reasons.